ataulm/ataulm.github.io/_posts/2019-11-20-using-context-theme-wrapper.md

 ### When would we use this?

 Cool!
-So we’ve seen how we could use a `ContextThemeWrapper` to overlay a theme programmatically.
-In this example, we could have achieved the same effect in the layout for our custom view:
+So we've seen we _can_ use a `ContextThemeWrapper` ourselves to overlay a theme programmatically for custom views in our dialog.
+But there's other ways too.

+In this example, we could have achieved the same effect by specifying the `android:theme` attribute in the layout for our custom view:

 ```xml
 <LinearLayout